PX4/PX4-user_guide/en/ros/ros2_comm.md

 :::note
 If ones uses the `build_all.bash` script, it automatically open and source all the required terminals so one just has to run the respective apps in each terminal.
 :::

+## Setting up the bridge with real hardware

+This section is work-in-progress